-You will learn how to create and refine your own original work in performing arts, such as choreography, designing costumes or composing music.
-This unit can be completed through any one of the following disciplines: devised drama, choreography, composition, composition using technology, costume design, lighting design, make-up and hair design, set design, sound design.
+Here, you will learn to create and refine original work in the performing arts, exploring areas like choreography, costume design, or music composition.
+You can complete this unit in any of the following disciplines: devised drama, choreography, composition, composition using technology, costume design, lighting design, make-up and hair design, set design, or sound design.